UPPER MANYAME

 Upper Manyame Sub-Catchment Council

-is a statutory water management body in Zimbabwe established by an Act of Parliament; Water Act of 1998 (Chapter 20:24) under the auspices of the Ministry of Environment, Water and Climate.
+is a Government Board mandated to manage both ground and surface water resources i.e dams, rivers, wells and boreholes within Upper Manyame Sub-Catchment.
+It was established by an Act of Parliament; Water Act of 1998 (Chapter 20:24) enacted by the Parliament of Zimbabwe to promote a stakeholder driven water resources management.
 It is the lowest water planning & management unit upstream of the Manyame River that eventually flows into Zambezi River.
 The UMSCC manages water in the Upper Manyame Sub-Catchment, a river basin delineated on the basis of hydrological boundaries and pragmatism.

 Application Forms